larsonan/Zwyx/README.md

 ```

 ## Arrays
-Currently, there are two generic array types defined in the utilities library; *PtrList* and *MasterList*.
+Currently, there are two generic array types defined in the utilities library; *List* and *MasterList*.
 Both of these are statically-sized arrays that manipulate a separately-defined buffer; undefined behavior will occur if the buffer is not first set with the setBuffer method.

-PtrList is an array of pointers to elements that were allocated somewhere else.
+List is an array of pointers to elements that were allocated somewhere else.
 Elements can be added with the *add* method.

 ```
-pList~PtrList:Point
+pList~List:Point
 p~Point
 buff~bytes.32
 pList.setBuffer:@buff